 Human Sex Trafficking Screening

-DJS is a national leader in screening, identifying and supporting juvenile victims of human sex trafficking.
-Secretary Abed was recently honored by the Maryland Human Trafficking Task Force for DJS’s outstanding efforts to identify and coordinate support for human trafficking victims.
+The Department of Juvenile Services is a national leader in screening, identifying and supporting juvenile victims of human sex trafficking.
+Secretary Abed was recently honored by the Maryland Human Trafficking Task Force for Department of Juvenile Services' outstanding efforts to identify and coordinate support for human trafficking victims.

-In 2012, DJS, in partnership with the Turnaround program, commenced screening for human sex trafficking victims at Thomas J.S.
+In 2012, the Department of Juvenile Services, in partnership with the Turnaround program, commenced screening for human sex trafficking victims at Thomas J.S.
 Waxter Children’s Center in Laurel, which is a secure juvenile detention facility serving females.
 The Turnaround program is a private program that counsels victims of sexual abuse and domestic violence.
 Through training and screening instruments provided to the staff at Waxter, 24 girls were identified as victims of human sex trafficking in 2012.
 Individualized treatment plans were developed for each victim with Turnaround providing counseling and support.
-In December 2012, DJS expanded the use of the screening tool to the Alfred D. Noyes facility in Rockville, which is a co-ed facility.
+In December 2012, Department of Juvenile Services expanded the use of the screening tool to the Alfred D. Noyes facility in Rockville, which is a co-ed facility.

-DJS continues to expand the human sex trafficking screening tool to all DJS facilities and community offices.
+The Department of Juvenile Services continues to expand the human sex trafficking screening tool to all Department of Juvenile Services facilities and community offices.
 The Turnaround program and other service providers will continue to be a valuable resource providing support to those youth who are identified as victims.
 For more information on the Turnaround program, visit www.Turnaroundinc.org.

-The Under-13 Initiative is a school-based intervention for youth ages 12 years and younger that are brought to DJS's intake offices.
-It is a collaborative project between DJS, local DSS and the local school system.
+The Under-13 Initiative is a school-based intervention for youth ages 12 years and younger that are brought to Department of Juvenile Services' intake offices.
+It is a collaborative project between Department of Juvenile Services, local Department of Social Services (DSS) and the local school system.
 The Under-13 Initiative is based on the premise that if a youth is being arrested at such a young age that there are usually problems at home.
 So, the focus is on both the youth and his/her family.

 The goal is to provide the youth and family the opportunity to receive services and support so the youth can avoid going deeper into the juvenile justice system.
 The meetings are coordinated by the local school system and are held in a local school.

-2013 Statewide Activity for Youth Under 13 (as seen on the DJS Date Resource Guide FY 2013).
+2019 Statewide Activity for Youth Under 13 (as seen on the Department of Juvenile Services Data Resource Guide FY 2019).

 Juvenile Detention Alternatives